day8/re-frame/README.md

 ;; ==>   [:div "Hello " "blah"]
 ```

 So, as `n` changes value, `hiccup-ratom` changes value.
-In fact, we could view a series of changes to `n` as producing a "stream" of changes to `hiccup-ratom` (over time).
+In fact, we could view a series of changes to `n` as producing a "stream" of changes in `hiccup-ratom` (over time).

-If you understand the **concept** of re-computation, then we're there.
+If you understand the **concept** of re-computation producing a stream of values over time, then we're there.

 Truth injection time.
-I haven't been completely straight with you, so we could just focus on the **concepts**.
-Here's the reality -- reagent runs `reactions` (re-computations) via requestAnnimationFrame, which is, say, 16ms in the future, or after the current thread of processing finishes, which ever is the greater.
-So if you were to actually run the lines of code above one after the other,  you might not see the re-computation done immediately after `n` gets reset!, unless the animation frame has run.
-Not that this bit of annoying truth really matters much.
-All you need is the concept.
+I haven't been entirely straight with you.
+1. reagent re-runs `reactions` (re-computations) via requestAnnimationFrame, which is, the re-computation happens about 16ms after the need for it is detected or after the current thread of processing finishes, whichever is the greater.
+So if you were to actually run the lines of code above one after the other quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the annimationFrame hasn't run (yet).
+Althought if you added (reagent.core/flush) after the reset! that would force the re-computation to happen.
+2. `reaction` doesn't actually return a `ratom`.
+But it returns something that acts so close to ratom, that we'll happily ignore the difference.

-On with my lies and distortions ...
+On with the rest of my lies and distortions ...

 A `component` like `greet` is a bit like the templates you'd find in frameworks
 like Django or Rails or Mustache -- it maps data to HTML -- except for two massive differences: